galaxyproject/admin-training/intro/02-basic-server/get-galaxy.md

 * Galaxy fetched needed Python binaries ('wheels') into this environment.
 * Galaxy created the default SQLite database and migrated it to the latest version.

+???
+You can log to a file instead.

 ---
 # Look around